jonathan-xiao/Math-1A/Math 147 Sept 3.md

 |F|T|T|
 |F|F|T|

 Note the bottom columns are vacuously true.
+This means that something false implies anything, and we assume it true.
 "If pigs fly, I will give you 100 dollars" etc.

 For the statement $(p \rightarrow q) \land (q \rightarrow p)$, we have $p \leftrightarrow q$ which is "if and only if" (iff)